 TFL EXCLUSIVE – In 2015, Matthew Holman started selling apparel emblazoned with the word “SICKO.”
 The Lexington, Kentucky native had been making Sicko-adorned t-shirts shirts and colorful basketball jerseys for years for himself and his friends, who have been light-heartedly referring to each other as “sickos” since college, he told TFL.
-The enduring nickname would inspire the moniker of Holman’s budding young company, one that swiftly found fans outside of his group of friends.
-Thanks to his eye-catching apparel – which now consists of everything from block-lettered t-shirts to water-resistant trench coats with lining that reads “SICKO” – and to a healthy dose of organic marketing, it was not long before strangers began inquiring about Holman’s designs.
+The enduring nickname would inspire the moniker of Holman’s budding young company, one that found fans outside of his group of friends.
+Thanks to his eye-catching apparel – which now consists of everything from block-lettered t-shirts to water-resistant trench coats with lining that reads “SICKO” – and to a healthy dose of organic marketing, Holman says it was not long before strangers began inquiring about his designs.

 Such budding demand prompted Holman, now 33, to start offering up his wares online by way of his website sickoclothing.com in 2015.
 It was an early attempt to expand his upstart streetwear brand beyond its humble roots.
-Fast forward a little over five years, and Holman’s Nashville, Tennessee-headquartered startup Sicko has expanded its offerings beyond t-shirts and basketball jerseys, and now sells a “wide variety of apparel to customers across the U.S.” In the process, the company says that it has become a “nationally recognized clothing brand with a distinctive reputation of design, innovation, craftsmanship, and credibility in the urban streetwear category of apparel.”
+Fast forward a little over five years, and Holman’s Nashville, Tennessee-headquartered startup Sicko has moved beyond just t-shirts and basketball jerseys, and now sells a “wide variety of apparel to customers across the U.S.” In the process, the company says that it has become a “nationally recognized clothing brand with a distinctive reputation of design, innovation, craftsmanship, and credibility in the urban streetwear category of apparel.”

 As a result of such consistent use of “Sicko,” the brand name – for which Sicko, Inc. maintains federal registrations after Holman first filed applications with the U.S. Patent and Trademark Office back in 2016 for use on different types of garments and accessories – “serves as the source-identifier for genuine Sicko merchandise, and is used on or in connection with nearly all the products offered by Sicko in the U.S.” More than that, having invested “significant time, energy, and money advertising, promoting, and selling merchandise featuring the Sicko trademarks, as well as ensuring the high quality of the products it sells,” the company asserts that the Sicko brand “is seen by consumers as an authentic urban streetwear brand that need not exploit imagery of sex, violence or vulgarity to appeal to fashionable urban consumers.”